Knoblauchpilze/agents/README.md

   private:

     Type m_type;
+    bool m_toBeDeleted;
 };
 ```

 Each component has a type which can be used by the environment to determine if a specific entity should be considered for a certain process (say rendering, or update of forces, etc.).
 In case a new component should be added the user can register the corresponding type and implement the class.

+Each component also defines a boolean indicating whether it should be deleted or not.
+This can be the case when an entity loses a certain capacity in which case the component can be removed.
+By default all components are not marked to be deleted.

+The environment performs a check at each frame to remove the components from entities when they are to be deleted, and then proceeds to delete the entities that don't have any component anymore.

 ## Objects in the world